-Don't think of the five and seven as longer to hold your breath, instead turn the psychology around and think of it as giving you longer to breathe: specifically longer to exhale!
+Don't think of the longer time between breaths during the 5 and 7 as longer to hold your breath, instead turn the psychology around and think of it as giving you longer to breathe: specifically longer to exhale!

-This exercise is a very powerful way to develop a good exhalation technique because it demonstrates to you how much air you have in your lungs and how it feels to exhale properly (during the five and seven).
+This exercise is a very powerful way to develop a good exhalation technique because it demonstrates to you how much air you have in your lungs and how it feels to exhale properly (during the five and seven strokes).

-Try the following sequence, it's perfect as part of a warm-up or drill set :
+Try the following sequence (perfect to add in your warm-up or drill set during a session) :

 100m breathing 3-5-7-3The magic happens when returning to breathing every three strokes: suddenly it feels much easier and more relaxed because you have improved your exhalation during the 3-5-7-3.

 100m breathing 3-5-7-3